Are your lower legs roughly the size of tree trunks because of pregnancy-related swelling?

 What Are Compression Stockings?

-Compression stockings are basically like tall, stretchy socks that fit really snugly.
-They’ll feel tight when you put them on, but that’s what you want them to feel like.
+Compression stockings are basically tall, stretchy socks that fit really snugly.
+They’ll feel tight when you put them on, but that’s how you want them to feel.

 - Pregnant women.